heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 In this case you would set `io.sapl.server-lt.key` to `IV73cRiudj` and `io.sapl.server-lt.secret` to `$argon2id$v=19$m=16384,t=2,p=1$0shkuN10K05DsOPQVgm/Sw$FrWeTPKCfqkUcJ6u0DNKkaKDqkIZC7NefwzW5XYkoRA`.

-Also take note of the plain text of the secret as it will not be stored.
+Take note of the plain text of the secret as it will not be stored.
 Also make sure that the output of this tool is not visible in any logs, and you properly clear your screen.

 #### API Keys